City drawers 2018. Hilton Hotel by Marcha van der Hurk

 In this collage, Palsgraaf has reduced the Industrial Building and the surrounding area to straight lines: tram lines, electrical wires, symmetrical articulation.
 No one can be discovered in this world.
 The first versions of the collage have been torn up and reused in the trees of the final version in contrast to the clean lines of the building.

 2018, print, photography

-Marcel Swint (1975) is fascinated by transformation, for example by creating a different perspective on the basis of old postcards with images of disappeared monumental buildings in European cities.
+Marcel Swint (1975) is fascinated by transformation, for example by creating a different perspective on the basis of old postcards with images of monumental buildings in European cities that have disappeared.
 Sometimes it concerns buildings that no longer exist, often they were demolished in the second half of the 20e century.
-Swint tries to reconstruct history by making visible what was lost again through photographic documentation.
+Swint tries to reconstruct history by making what was lost visible again through photographic documentation.

 The assignment for the Maaskant drawing was the opposite.
-The buildings of Maaskant arose at a time when many of the buildings Swint is working on have disappeared.
-In the digital photo collage of the Citrus Auction near Marconiplein several images have been placed over each other, so that all information comes together in one image and repetitions arise that emphasize the specific characteristics, such as the typical bay windows.
-The quality of the building is shown in the final image, but also the closed and slightly neglected state in which it finds itself lurks.
+Maaskant's buildings were built at a time when many of the buildings Swint is working on have disappeared.
+In the digital photo collage of the Citrus Auction near Marconiplein, several images have been placed on top of each other, so that all information comes together in one image and repetitions arise that emphasize the specific characteristics, such as the typical bay windows.
+The final image shows the quality of the building, but also the closed and slightly neglected state in which it finds itself dormant.

 Sandro Setola - Zuidplein multi-tenant building

 2018, charcoal drawing, eraser, water